 At birth, the xiphoid process is formed from cartilage that eventually develops into bone.

 Discomfort can range from mild to severe.
-A person may feel pain in muscle groups connected to the xiphoid process around the abdomen and chest.
+A person may feel pain and experience swelling in muscle groups connected to the xiphoid process around the abdomen and chest,

 A common cause of xiphoid process pain is acute chest trauma that has damaged the structure.